Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Shower Shape Measurements

-where $t$ is the depth in radiation length, $E_0$ is the mean of the total energy deposited in the calorimeter and $\alpha $ and $\beta$ are the shape and scaling parameters, respectively.
+where $z$ is the depth in radiation lengths, $E_0$ is the mean of the total energy deposited in the calorimeter and $\alpha $ and $\beta$ are the shape and scaling parameters, respectively.
 The analytical expression in Eq.~\ref{Longo} gives a good first-order approximation for sampling calorimeters.
-We fit the measured energy longitudinal profiles (including the observed longitudinal oscillations) with Eq.~\ref{Longo} to examine the expected logarithmic energy dependence of the position of the longitudinal shower maximum $T$ given by $\frac{\alpha - 1}{\beta}$.
+The measured energy longitudinal profiles were fitted with Eq.~\ref{Longo}, to examine the expected logarithmic energy dependence of the position of the longitudinal shower maximum $T$ given by $\frac{\alpha - 1}{\beta}$.
 Figure~\ref{fig:CriticalEnergy} gives the shower maximum as a function of the beam energy.
-It is fitted using the following parameterization \cite{PDG}:
+It was fitted using the parameterization \cite{PDG}:

-where $y = E/E_c$ and $E_c$ is the critical energy of the calorimeter.
+where $\eta = E/E_c$ and $E_c$ is the critical energy of the calorimeter.
 The critical energy represents the electron or positron energy for which the ionisation and excitation losses are equal to those from radiative processes (bremsstrahlung and pair creation).
-In all cases we obtain fit residuals at the level of 4 to 5$\%$ with no dependence on beam energy which demonstrates the validity of the $\log (y)$-dependence of $T$.
-The $\chi^2/ndf$ values are different from 1 due to the conservative estimation of the uncertainties.
-The obtained critical energy is 26.1 $\pm$ 4.0 \MeV for data and 22.3 $\pm$ 2.8 \MeV for the simulation.
-Detailed studies are found in~\cite{CMS_NOTE} where the validity of the Longo's parameterization is tested using the average $COG_z$, either extracted from the longitudinal fit or from the event distribution.
+In all cases, fit residuals at the level of 4 to 5$\%$ were obtained with no dependence on beam energy, demonstrating the validity of the $\log (\eta )$-dependence of $T$.
+The $\chi^2/ndf$ values are especially small because point-to-point correlations, due to the odd/even difference of response observed in the longitudinal profiles, were not taken into account.
+The critical energy obtained is 26.1 $\pm$ 4.0 \MeV for data and 22.3 $\pm$ 2.8 \MeV in the simulation.
+Detailed studies are found in~\cite{CMS_NOTE} where the validity of the parameterization is tested using the average $COG_z$, either extracted from the longitudinal fit or from the event distribution.

-\subsection{Transverse shower shapes}
+\subsection{Transverse Shower Shapes}